It is the Catholicon of an old Monastery, which belonged to the Agarathos Monastery. The church is a compact cross-in-square church crowned by a dome.

 Dating: 11th century

-Location: Episkopi – in the village to the east, on the country road to Skopela
+Location: Episkopi – outside the village to the east, on the country road to Skopela

 Celebration: 15th August